onethawt/idaplugins-list/README.md

   * convert function to __usercall or __userpurge
   * and more....

+* [HexRaysPyTools](https://github.com/igogo-x86/HexRaysPyTools): Plugin assists in creation classes/structures and detection virtual tables.
+Best to use with Class Informer plugin, because it helps to automatically get original classes names.

 * [HRDEV](https://github.com/ax330d/hrdev): This is an IDA Pro Python plugin to make Hex-Rays Decompiler output bit more attractive.
 HRDEV plugin retrieves standard decompiler output, parses it with Python Clang bindings, does some magic, and puts back.